 Occupations

-The measure of estimated automation potential provided to us by the McKinsey Global Institute reflects the percentage of tasks in a given occupation that could be automated using currently available technologies.
+The measure of estimated automation potential provided to us via data from the McKinsey Global Institute reflects the percentage of tasks in a given occupation that could be automated using currently available technologies.
 We observe that while almost no occupation will be unaffected by technological change in the AI era, the most vulnerable jobs are those in office administration, production, transportation, and food preparation services.
 All of these either involve routine physical labor or information collection and processing activities.

 “High risk” jobs with over 70 percent of tasks potentially automatable represent only a quarter of all jobs, however.
 The remaining, more secure jobs include a broader array of occupations ranging from professional and technical roles with high educational requirements to low paying personal care and domestic service work characterized by non-routine or abstract activities and social and emotional intelligence.

 [See p.
 25 for box and whisker plot as basis for interactive.
 Other options: pie chart on p.
 26, line chart on p.
 27]